Treaty of Ghent: Agreement

 On December 24, 1814, the members of the British and American negotiating teams signed and affixed their individual seals to the document.
 That did not itself end the war, which required formal ratification of the treaty by both governments, which came in February 1815.

-The treaty released all prisoners and restored all captured lands and ships between the United States and Britain (Mobile and Spanish West Florida territory west of the Perdido River were not returned to Spain, who allied with Britain and the Red Stick Creeks in the War of 1812, by the United States).
+The treaty released all prisoners and restored all captured lands and ships between the United States and Britain (Mobile and Spanish West Florida territory west of the Perdido River were not returned to Spain, who allied with Britain and the Red Stick faction of the Muscogee in the War of 1812, by the United States).
 Returned to the United States were approximately 10000000 acre of territory near lakes Superior and Michigan and in Maine.
 American-held areas of Upper Canada (now Ontario) were returned to British control, but the Americans only returned Pensacola to Spanish Florida.
 All of Spanish West Florida west of the Perdido River, including the important port of Mobile, was occupied by the Americans in 1813, but the Treaty of Ghent did not force the Americans to leave this section of West Florida.
 The treaty made no changes to the prewar boundaries on the U.S.-Canada border.